IPL regulation: Regulating IPLs used for cosmetic purposes

-Diagnostic and therapeutic uses of radiation in healthcare are examples most would be familiar with.
-However Tasmanian industry and research also uses radiation to improve the quality of products or as an investigative tool in research.
+Diagnostic and therapeutic uses of radiation in healthcare are familiar examples but Tasmanian industry and research also uses radiation to improve the quality of products or as an investigative tool in research.

-The Radiation Protection Unit works to protect you from the health risks associated with ionising and non-ionising radiation.
+Radiation Protection works to protect you from the health risks associated with ionising and non-ionising radiation.